 Under Earlham’s test-optional policy, applicants can submit their scores and choose to have them considered or ask that the scores not be taken into account during review for admission.
 Earlham accepts the best score on each section of a student’s test.
 Students indicate their preference for use of test results on the Earlham section of the Common Application and may elect to consult with the Earlham Admission Staff about their decision.

 Test score results are also not required by Earlham for review of admitted students for merit scholarships.
-Due to the competitiveness for the College’s top scholarships, it is recommended that students wishing to be considered submit their SAT or ACT scores.
-For reference, the middle 50% of enrolled applicants who chose to submit a standardized test score ranged between a SAT (critical reading and math) total score of 1200 to 1360 or an ACT composite score between 26 and 31.
+For reference, the middle 50% of enrolled applicants who chose to submit a standardized test score ranged between a SAT (critical reading and math) total score of 1170 to 1350 or an ACT composite score between 24 and 32.

 *International students for whom English is not their first language must submit results from an English proficiency test.
 We accept TOEFL, IELTS, Duolingo English Test, Pearson, SAT, and ACT.